-The Company leases an office space in Houston, Texas under an operating lease that expires in March 2021.
-The Company also sub-leases from ElevateBio a portion of its office space in Cambridge, Massachusetts on a month-to-month basis.
-Total expense recognized under short-term leases was \$0.4 million during the year ended December 31, 2020, including \$0.1 million non-lease costs such as utilities and cleaning, and \$0.3 million during the year ended December 31, 2019, including approximately \$43,000 for non-lease costs such as utilities and cleaning.
+The Company leases an office space in Houston, Texas under an operating lease that expires in September 2022.
+The Company also sub-leased, on a month-to-month basis, a portion of ElevateBio's office space in Cambridge, Massachusetts, which terminated effective January 31, 2022.
+During the years ended December 31, 2021 and 2020, total short-term lease expense recognized was \$0.4 million (of which approximately \$37.5 thousand relates to non-lease costs, such as utilities and cleaning), and \$0.4 million (of which approximately \$58.2 thousand relates to non-lease costs such as utilities and cleaning), respectively.